On this page

 Information available for the Torres Strait Spanish Mackerel Fishery indicates that the stock has been relatively stable during a period of several decades.
 Stock assessment reports for the Torres Strait Mackerel stock are available here:

-The Torres Strait Spanish Mackerel Fishery is strategically assessed under the Environment Protection and Biodiversity Conservation Act 1999 has been formally accredited as a Wildlife Trade Operation.
+The Torres Strait Finfish (Reef Line) Fishery was strategically assessed under the Environment Protection and Biodiversity Conservation Act 1999 during 2023 and was reaccredited as a Wildlife Trade Operation in late October 2023.

 Did you find what you were looking for?